-Since the arrival of the new millennium, cybercriminals have used distributed denial of service attacks to shut down some of the world’s biggest websites.
-You may have heard the acronym DDoS before, but what is a DDoS attack?
-And how can one impact your website?
+Since the arrival of the new millennium, hackers have used distributed denial of service attacks (DDoS) to shut down some of the world’s biggest websites.
+You may have heard the acronym DDoS before, but in this article, you’ll learn: what it is, the different types of attacks, how the attacks can impact your website, how to tell if your site has been hacked, and - most importantly - how you can protect your site.

 Particularly for e-commerce sites, even one day of downtime can be far more costly.

-Obviously, not all surges in traffic are bad, but when you suspect a DDoS attack is behind a surge, it’s important to correctly identify it as quickly as possible.
-Unfortunately, it can prove challenging to distinguish between a spike in legitimate user traffic and one brought on by a DDoS attack.
+Obviously, not all surges in traffic patterns are bad, but when you suspect an DDoS attack is behind a surge, it’s important to correctly identify it as quickly as possible.
+Unfortunately, it can prove challenging to distinguish between a legitimate traffic spike and one brought on by a DDoS attack.
 But if slow service continues for days instead of hours immediately following a sale or marketing campaign, your site could be under attack.
 A significant spike in spam emails can also signal an attack.

 Website downtime can cost small and midsize businesses between $137 and $427 per minute, while the attacks that bring them down can be conducted for as little as $1 per minute.
 You won’t outlast an attack, so the first step is knowing that you need to act swiftly.
-Let your web hosting provider know what’s happening, as it may be able to monitor and block the traffic to protect its servers.
+Let your web hosting service provider know what’s happening, as they may be able to monitor and block the traffic to protect their servers.

 In addition, prepare for a surge in customer communications as people report the downtime and ask questions.
 Automate your responses whenever possible, as you’ll need all hands on deck to respond to the attack.

-As IoT devices continue to rise in popularity, DDoS attacks will continue to gain prevalence — and the cost of conducting them will likely go down even further.
-Prevention is the best method of dealing with these cyberattacks, and it starts with effective tools and a reliable response plan.
-Want more protection?
-Get a quote for automatic mitigation for sophisticated DDoS attacks today.
+As IoT devices continue to rise in popularity, DDoS threats and attacks will continue to gain prevalence — and the cost of conducting them will likely go down even further.
+Prevention is the best method of dealing with these cyberattacks, and it starts with effective cybersecurity tools and a reliable response plan.
+Want more protection for customers and stakeholders?
+Explore our website security solutions, and get a quote for automatic DDoS mitigation services today.

 Monique Becenti is a product and channel marketing specialist at SiteLock, a cloud-based website security provider currently protecting more than 12 million websites globally.
 Monique is passionate about improving the customer experience for all.
 SiteLock’s combination of dedicated research and developmental efforts, aggressive product road maps, and access to a massive global data set make the company a leading innovator in web security.